-For us, summer season is the every-two-days-we-need-to-eat-BBQ season.
-This time was not different as we made filet mignon on the grill.
+For us, the summer season is the every-two-days-we-need-to-eat-BBQ season.
+This time was no different as we made filet mignon on the grill.

 Steak is a funny kind of meat.
 At least to me.

 Steak is the only meat you can cook, over-cook, under-cook, barely-cook, any in-between-cook and it will still be good, or at least edible without side-effects.

 Want to under-cook a chicken?
 Salmonella for you!

 This means that steaks are very versatile and can be enjoyed in so many different forms.

 Our favorite steak is the filet mignon.
 It is so tender, it tastes absolutely amazing every time.

 But what can you do to have the best-grilled filet mignon in the neighborhood?
 Here is how my dad taught me, and with the years I found a few extra tricks.